-What about using stories from our Mediterranean ancestors, like Egypt or Mesopotamia - ancient roots of our culture.
-These increase diversity - but to what extent is this just sidestepping the issues?
+What about using stories from our Mediterranean ancestors, like Egypt or Mesopotamia - ancient roots of multiple cultures.
+These increase diversity - but to what extent is this just side-stepping the issues?

 Side-stepping is not always bad!
 Sometimes it's a way to stretch.